safahas/wizword_new/README.md

     - Voice/engine not available in region → set `POLLY_ENGINE=standard` or pick another voice/region.
     - Ensure `TTS_CACHE_DIR` exists and is writable.
   - To keep playing while you fix the backend, set `DEFAULT_TTS_MODE=Browser` and restart Streamlit.

+Celebration effects:
+- When you reveal the full word correctly, balloons rise and “explode” with a celebratory horn.
+- Audio logic:
+  - Uses `HORN_SOUND_URL` if set, else `HORN_FALLBACK_URL` (built‑in), else a synthetic horn.
+  - Auto‑play is primed on first tap/keypress; if silent initially, click once and try again.
+  - Control volume via `POP_VOLUME` (0.0–1.0).
+Default 0.18.

 ### Scoring (Beat/Wiz)